ginigangadharan/sitev2/_pages/terraform.md

 [Remote State](https://www.terraform.io/docs/state/remote.html)

 ## Terraform and Git Integration for Team Management
-DOTHIS

 - never keep credentials or secrets in repo; use safer methods
 eg: `password = "${file(../db_password.txt)}"`
-- DO NOT store `terraform.tfstate` file in repo as it will store credentials or secrets in plain text
+- **DO NOT** store `terraform.tfstate` file in repo as it will store credentials or secrets in plain text

 ## Module Sources in Terraform